cassiodias/cassiodias.github.io/_posts/2023-09-29-mind-the-code-review.markdown

 ---
 layout: post
 title:  "Mind the code review"
-date:   2021-03-29 15:45
+date:   2023-09-29 12:47
-categories: coding, test, stub
+categories: best practices
 ---

 # "Mind the Code Review": A Guide to Effective Collaboration

 ![Code Review](https://davidwalsh.name/demo/code-review.png)

-Date: March 29, 2021
+Date: Sep 29, 2023
-Categories: Coding, Testing, Stubbing
+Categories: best practices

 ## Introduction

 Code review is more than just checking lines of code.
 It's a practice that promotes knowledge sharing, enhances code quality, and fosters team collaboration.
-In this post, we'll delve into the art of code review, focusing on how to turn it into a constructive and collaborative process rather than a critical one.
+Let's explore the art of code review, focusing on how to turn it into a constructive and collaborative process rather than a critical one.

 ## The Power of Questions